Japan 5 Nights 6 Days Trip: Days 5-6 Record: Shiroi Koibito Park

 And the pineapple was very sweet, but the strawberries were too sour.

-You can buy tickets by lining up and then enter.
+You can buy tickets and enter after queuing.

-We watched a short video about how the factory came to be.
+We watched a short video about how the factory was created.

 My sister and I thought, “This is so Japan.”

-There are a total of three places inside the factory, including a cafe and restaurants.
+There are a total of three cafes and restaurants inside the factory.

 We went to one of them and ordered a parfait.

-I wanted to order an ade at one place,
+I wanted to order an ade from another shop,

-but they said it was sold at another store, so I only ordered one.
+but they said it was from a different shop, so I only ordered one.

 They’re delicious.